neonevm/neon-evm.docs/docs/governance/proposals/proposals.md

 ## Introduction

-Any Neon user can submit an idea for potential implementation by the Neon DAO, which is called a **proposal**.
-Each proposal is included in the list of promising solutions (use cases) and discussed on the DAO forum.
-After a proposal is submitted, it goes through a formal life cycle of technical reviews, research, and discussions.
-The discussion stage allows management to exclude the implementation of inefficient or risky solutions in Neon.
-After the discussion stage, proposals are put to a vote by the Assembly.
+Any Neon user can submit an idea for potential implementation by the Neon DAO.
+Each idea is included in the list of promising solutions and discussed on the DAO forum.
+After an idea is proposed, it goes through a formal life cycle of technical reviews, research, and discussions.
+This discussion stage allows management to exclude the implementation of inefficient or risky solutions in Neon.
+After the discussion stage, finalized ideas are reworked into concrete on-chain **proposals** and are put to a vote by the Assembly.
 Proposals that are approved according to the rules of their Assembly are then automatically implemented by Neon.

-Current proposals are displayed on the main page of the *Neon DAO* section, under the "How to Participate" heading.

 ## DAO Forum

-The DAO Forum is a place where Neon developers and third-party teams can discuss and debate ideas and express and articulate their opinions on proposals.
+The DAO Forum is a place where Neon developers and third-party teams can discuss and debate ideas and express and articulate their opinions in preparation for becoming proposals.
 This forum is a vital part of the Neon DAO, because it provides transparency and accountability, fosters constructive discourse, and helps ensure the decentralization of the project.

-Proposals can affect both the management and technical processes of Neon.
-If this is a proposal to change the logic of system contracts or to improve the technical capabilities of Neon, this proposal must be tested on either Devnet or Testnet.
+Potential proposals can affect both the management and technical processes of Neon.
+If this is a proposal to change the logic of system contracts or to improve the technical capabilities of Neon, the proposal contract must be tested on either Devnet or Testnet.
 Proposals for the implementation of new features associated with risk or high labor costs go through the following formal process:

   * Substantiation of the need to implement this proposal, taking into account its labor intensity and relevance.
   * Development of technical specifications for the implementation of this proposal.